-It is difficult for an Englishman to understand how the trade in suppressing imaginary revolts can be a profitable line of business; but in England we have contracted notions, and we have not the experiences which illustrate this species of commerce.
+stand how the trade in suppressing imaginary revolts can be a profitable line of business; illustrate this species of commerce.

-The Cuban tale, however, has a sequel not less interesting.
-General O'DONNELL re-turned to Spain He was received as a man who had preserved to his Sovereign the brightest jewel in the Spanish diadem-the Queen of the Antilles.
-If the truth were known, it is possible that this Jeffries-like campaign is among the most powerful of the causes which have shaken to the very foundations the allegiance of Cuba to Spain,which have loosened it from the original monarchy, and have rendered its future Sovereignty doubtful.
-However, for the time at least there was queenly gratitude for the manner in which the insurrectionary attempt of the Blacks had been prevented before it burst forth, and high favour was shown to the Spanish Colonel BLOOD.
-Decorum itself was transgressed, for he was made a nobleman of the highest rank.
-The story shows how many uses an insurrection seen in futuro may serve.
+less interesting.
+General O'DONNELL returned to Spain He was received as a man who had preserved to his Sovereign the brightest jewel in the Spanish diadem---the Queen of the Antilles.
+If the truth were causes which have shaken to the very foundations the allegiance of Cuba to Spain,before it burst forth, and high favour was shown to the Spanish Colonel BLOOD.
+Decorum itself was transgressed, for he was seen in futuro may serve.